The following topics are covered in this FAQ:

 Be aware that if you reply to a "browser authentication request" (most commonly sent as a consequence of trying to use RSS to read an area that is available only to donors) that your browser and/or RSS reader may retain and send your login credentials (login ID and password) in what amounts to trivially-encoded clear text.
 Responding to an RSS request over an insecure network may expose your password to hostile third parties.
 Computer viruses and other malware that you may have on your computer may also be able to capture and expose your password.
 The use of strong anti-virus software to prevent such threats (such as Avast) is recommended, and if you are on an insecure connection (such as a public WiFi spot) you are strongly urged NOT to respond to RSS authentication requests, as your password WILL be transmitted in clear text under those circumstances.

 All content here is archived.
 Even if you edit a post, any moderator or administrator of that forum can see the original content you posted.
 That archive cannot be erased except by an explicit administrative action from outside the forum software; it is "write-only".
-This provides you with both protection against claims by others (including moderators!) that you have posted something "bad" when you have not, and also protects the moderators against claims that they censored something when they did not.
+This provides you with both protection against claims by others that you have posted something "bad" when you have not, and also protects the moderators against claims that they censored something when they did not.
 However, it also means that your accountability for your words is irrefutable.
-This also means that if an administrator makes a post "disappear" it has not actually been erased - rather, it has been hidden from public view and is still retrievable by an administrator or, if necessary, in response to legal process such as a subpoena.
+If an administrator makes a post "disappear" it has not actually been erased - rather, it has been hidden from public view and is still retrievable by an administrator or, if necessary, in response to legal process such as a subpoena.

 The system must be able to send you email.
 If your email address becomes invalid for any reason, including your email provider blocking our machines from sending you notifications, your account will be placed in a "pending" state.
 In a "pending" state you cannot post and enhanced privileges are disabled.
 If this occurs you must either correct the problem and use the forum's "password recovery" function to have a validation link re-transmitted to you, or you must change your registered email address in the forum.
 Note that if you lose BOTH your password and access to your email account you will be unable to recover your account.